 Some employers elect to grant holidays that employees may take for specific events, such as a birthday or anniversary, or at any time not associated with a specific event.
 The way an employer’s policy defines personal days or floating holidays is critical to the issue of whether unused days must be paid out at the end of the employment relationship.
 Time off which is tied to a specific event is treated as a holiday and need not be paid out at termination.
 Time off which is not tied to a specific event must be treated the same as vacation time, which accrues and vests, and therefore must be paid out at termination.

 Most California employees participate in the State Disability Insurance Plan (SDI), which they pay through payroll deduction.
-In addition to the mandated SDI benefits, the employer is not required by law to offer paid sick leave to employees; however, many employers offer paid days off to employees for use when they are ill.
+Beginning January 1st, 2015, all California employers are required to offer paid sick leave to their employees per the requirements of AB 1522 (Gonzalez,Chapter 317, Statutes of 2014).

 Unlike vacation days, sick leave does not accrue or vest.
 Therefore, any unused sick leave may be forfeited at the end of a designated period of time, and sick leave does not need to be paid out upon termination of the employment relationship.